1. What are the objectives of the National Population Health Survey?

 12. What type of questions will be asked in the survey?

-The survey will collect demographic information, and will cover a variety of health-related topics on chronic diseases, exercise, health screening, mental well-being, nutrition and smoking.
+The survey will collect demographic information, and will cover a variety of health-related topics on chronic diseases, exercise, health screening, mental well-being, dietary practices and smoking.
 As some of the questions may be personal in nature, we would like to assure you that all information provided will be kept strictly confidential.

 13. Do I have to answer all the questions in the survey?